Risk Reward Ratio Calculator

 Also known as a win-loss calculator, this tool is widely used by forex, stock, and crypto traders to assess the expected payoff of a trade relative to the risk taken.
 It helps you determine if the potential reward justifies the risk you’re about to take.

 In general, a risk-to-reward ratio of 1:2 or higher is considered favorable — meaning you’re aiming to earn at least twice as much as you risk.
-This benchmark helps maintain a disciplined approach to trading and improves long-term profitability.
+This benchmark helps maintain a disciplined approach to trading and could improve long-term profitability with strict risk management.

 How does the risk reward ratio calculator work?